armanjindal/garden/content/index.md

 ## 🧐 Who am I?

+I am a programmer, writer, humanist-technologist, (primal) mover, and friendly human!

+Philosophical qualifying:

-We answer this question in some form every day.
-The modern human is thrown into a condition where we constantly explain ourselves to the other.
-This can be wonderful, though sometimes it can be oppressive.
+We answer the question of identity in some form every day.
+The modern human is thrown into a condition of constantly explaining ourselves to others.
+This can be wonderful.
+It can also sometimes feel terribly oppressive.
 [This](https://www.youtube.com/watch?t=70&v=fR5-x7v7UkE&feature=youtu.be) scene from [Sense8](https://en.wikipedia.org/wiki/Sense8) captures the innocuous poignance of that question.
-Philosophical qualifying aside.

-I am a programmer, writer, humanist-technologist, (primal) mover, and friendly human!

 Click on my [me](digital-garden/meta/me.md) page for the longer story.
 I'd ❤️ to [connect](https://armanjindal.github.io/#-connect) and hear yours.
 ## 🔗 Connect

 Please send me an email!
 I love meeting new people.
 I will reply to every email I get.
 If you have an opportunity where you think I will be a good fit, please do reach out.
-All I can promise is good questions, genuine curiosity, and that I will pay your generosity forward ☺️
+All I can promise is good questions, genuine curiosity, and that I will pay your generosity forward.

 Email: arman.jindal@hey.com || arman.jindal@columbia.edu
 GitHub: https://github.com/armanjindal